 Writing Coach

 Another service Ability Write Now provides is one or two one-on-one weekly meetings of a half hour or more each with an instructor who offers manuscript critique, editing, and private tutorials on poetry, short stories, novels, and literary nonfiction.
-The instructor begins by asking, “What is important to you?” and then builds a strategy from there, suggesting reading the works of the writers with the same disability and genre, targeting submissions to traditional publishing markets, reading sample issues of literary journals, and studying their submission guidelines.
-An added service is that the instructor takes dictations so the writer can compose, even if the writer uses a spell-board.
+The instructor begins by asking, “What is important to you?” and then they build a strategy from there.
+The instructor will suggest reading the works of writers with the same disability and genre, targeting submissions to traditional publishing markets, reading sample issues of literary journals, and studying submission guidelines.
+An added service is that the instructor takes dictation so the writer can compose, even if the writer uses a spell-board.

 Requirements

 Writers are required to attend the Ability Write Now program a minimum of two days a week.
-They may also sign up for other ADC classes at Ability Now if they are in AWN at least two of their scheduled program days.
+They may also sign up for other Adult Development Center classes at Ability Now if they are in AWN at least two of their scheduled program days.
 While not AWN classes, classes in storytelling and story writing could provide opportunities for writers to learn basics and share work.
-As part of their attendance requirement, writers may choose to take advantage of the facilities and technology in the Ability Now Bay Area center (complete with free computers and printing).
+As part of their attendance, writers may choose to take advantage of the facilities and technology at Ability Now Bay Area (complete with free computers and printing).
 Most importantly, writers are required to be writers and not passive listeners.

 Student Learning Outcomes